 A Cuban breakfast generally includes a tostada which is not your typical corn tortilla as served in other Latin American countries.
-A tostada in Cuba is a lengthwise slice of Cuban white bread that is toasted and buttered and is very crisp.
+A tostada in Cuba is a lengthwise slice of Cuban white bread that is toasted and buttered and is very crisp (this is similar to a tostada that would be served in Spain).
 The tostada is torn and dipped into the addictive Cafe con Leche, a luscious coffee made from warmed milk and espresso.
 Other favourites include Cafe Cubano which is a Cuban version of espresso with Demerara sugar, along with a croquetas which has a creamed smoked ham filling in a light breading that is fried till crisp.

 A Cuban lunch is usually quite light; it could include chicken or meat empanadas or a Cuban sandwich.
 These have rocketed in popularity along with all things Cuban in the foodie world.
 A true Cuban sandwich involves crusty Cuban bread spread with butter, and mustard, dill pickles a generous slice of pork and or ham and some good Swiss cheese which is then grilled to toasty perfection.
 Well this is what you would get in the US if your ordered a Cuban Sandwich the reality in Cuba due to lack of food can be somewhat different.